john-aleksanov/k8s-in-java/README.md

 1. **Testing**: Currently, no tests are available.
 A TDD approach would be adopted.
 2. **Observability**: Logging and performance metrics would be added.
-3. **Persistent store**: At present, an in-memory DB is used.
-In the future lessons I will update it to a local docker container.
+3. **Persistent store**: At present, db container ports are mapped to host ports for ease of debugging.
+In production, an `expose` directive would be used to expose ports for inter-container communication.
+Also, instead of generating DDL on the fly, a DB change management framework like Liquibase or Flyway would be used.
-3. **Architecture**: Domain-Driven Design (DDD) would be used for better decoupling.
+3. **Architecture**: Domain-Driven Design / ports - adapters architecture would be used for better decoupling.
 4. **Localization**: Spring's `MessageSource` would be used for message resolution.
 5. **Error Handling**:
     - More robust error handling mechanisms would be in place.